 Doctor of Missiology

-The program is designed for leaders with a minimum of five years of missional experience who desire:
+This cohort-based doctoral program is designed for leaders with five or more years of mission or ministry experience who desire:

 Applicants for the Doctor of Missiology program in the School of Intercultural Studies must:

 - Submit official transcripts of all postsecondary schools attended (both undergraduate and graduate coursework).
 Graduate transcripts should include a balance of theology and/or missiology coursework totaling a minimum of 36 quarter units (27 semester units) and include the following minimum prerequisite coursework: